 Calendula, calendula!
 One of my personal favorites for many reasons.
 However, for the purpose of this post we will focus on the benefits calendula provides for the gut!
 Calendula can improve digestion and absorption, reduce inflammation in the gut wall, detoxify the body from pathogens, help fight amoebic infections and worms and help to heal pelvic and bowel infections.
 It’s very diverse, gentle, and effective for clearing the gut and helping to heal your damaged gut wall!
 It’s one of the main reasons we use it in our Diges-Teas blend, other than the fact that she’s absolutely gorgeous!.

-Chamomile (Chamomilla recutita or Chamomilla matricaria)
+Chamomile ~ Chamomilla recutita or Chamomilla matricaria

 Fennel is a wonder herb when it comes to tummy mischief.
 It’s most commonly

 known for soothing tummy aches but it sure does more than that!
 Fennel has the ability to give us energy by enhancing appetite, digestion, and absorption.
 It can help the human body break down and digest fatty foods too!
 Not only that, but it has the power to stabilize blood sugar levels and reduce sugar cravings.
 In my opinion, this is a great herb to incorporate while trying to step away from the common American diet.
 (Lots of fat & sugar sound familiar?!)
 Fennel can definitely settle the tummy so it helps us out with colic and bloating.
 You know that pink drink commonly advertised on the TV for stomach troubles?
 Fennel is certainly an herbal comparison to it since it relieves heartburn, indigestion, nausea, upset stomach, and diarrhea!

 Ginger is one of those herbs that has created quite the buzz in the media these days.
 Known for it’s tummy soothing abilities and it’s anti-inflammatory properties, ginger is a great herb to talk about when discussing gut health.
-It’s a warming digestive stimulant which helps to improve both digestion and appetite.
-Ginger also removes buildup of toxins which can enhance our immunity and prevent any further inflammation from occurring.
+It’s a warming digestive stimulant that helps to improve both digestion and appetite.
+Ginger also removes the buildup of toxins which can enhance our immunity and prevent any further inflammation from occurring.
 It helps to relieve indigestion, gas, nausea, IBS, and food allergies.
 Ginger can also help pregnant mamas who are experiencing morning sickness...and for all you party animals out there--It’s great for relieving hangovers!

-Plantain (Plantago major or Plantago minor)
+Plantain ~ Plantago major or Plantago minor

 Plantain is one of those herbs that is commonly overlooked in our day to day life.
 Living in the PNW, it’s easy to dismiss plantain as a common weed but it’s actually an extremely medicinal plant!
 You can often find both species of plantain in your backyard or along the sidewalk.
 Learn more about Plantain and its medicinal properties over here.
-Plantago major or Greater plantain is great for gut health because it has the ability to counter irritation and inflammation in the tummy and bowels.
+Plantago major or Greater plantain is great for gut health because it has the ability to counter-irritation and inflammation in the tummy and bowels.
 This is why it can be used when combating diarrhea, gastritis, colitis, and various stomach infections.
-It's other super power is that it is an AMAZING wound healer, aiding in the repair of damaged mucosal tissue, such as the gut wall!
-Another cool fact about plantain is that it’s seeds have the ability to be used as a bulk laxative!
+Its other superpower is that it is an AMAZING wound healer, aiding in the repair of damaged mucosal tissue, such as the gut wall!
+Another cool fact about plantain is that its seeds have the ability to be used as a bulk laxative!
 Wow!
 All of that, and so much more in this little "weed".
 We use plantain in our Diges-Teas for its gut-healing properties, and you can find it in our Respiratory Rescue, which is formulated for sore throat, but is also great for gut health!

 Turmeric is amazing when it comes to healing funky gut.
 Not only does it aid in the basic stomach functions of digestion, absorption and metabolism but it also does some more complex work!
 Turmeric actually can regulate intestinal flora which makes it great for maintaining gut health.
 For this reason, it’s been used to help the gut recover after taking antibiotics.
 Turmeric also soothes gut mucosa which can help protect the gut during stressful times or when we are experiencing excessive acidity.
 This helps the body reduce the risk of infections such as ulcers and gastritis.
 It also has the ability to lower blood sugar levels in diabetics!
 It’s quite an amazing herb!!